2020 Singaporean general election: Election Department responses

 On 14 July, Koh Siong Ling, the head of the Election Department, issued an apology to the public and senior voters, while conducting a review on what went wrong during the election, such as long queues during voting in the early morning hours (a timing block reserved for senior voters) unlike previous elections, and the queues which was likely caused by an unnecessary, additional step on equipping disposable gloves, as voters had sanitised their hands a few times prior.
 ELD also acknowledged the procedures needed to ensure safety of the voters while revealed that they have removed a mandatory step on wearing gloves in the midst of election and there were difficulties experienced by voters on its station layout, though revealed that the queues were mostly improved by 2 pm and the extension of polling hours, despite adopting safe distancing practices.
 ELD also reviewed that 13 voters who were still serving the Stay-Home Notice did not vote that day due to the duration.

-On 15 July, ELD revealed that a technical glitch had occurred in one of the voting centers for Holland-Bukit Timah GRC.
+On 15 July, ELD revealed that a technical glitch had occurred in one of the voting centres for Holland-Bukit Timah GRC.
 A voter had reported being unable to vote due to the system stating that she had already cast her vote prior.
 The case was escalated to the assistant returning officer and the police.
 Investigations revealed human error had resulted in the e-registration system being inadvertently logged out which prevented the registration of her NRIC into the system.
 ELD subsequently apologised to the voter over the mishap and allowed her to restore her name while exempting the $50 payment fee.